Design & Build Quality

 Overall the Binske csrtridge is a bit high priced for how strong it is and considering there are cheaper cartridges out there that outperform it.

-It hits good, the taste is alright, but the price is a lot more than other cartridges.
-The Binske cartridge ended up being over $60 for just a half gram.
+It hits good and taste is now much better, but the price is a lot more than other cartridges.
+The Binske cartridge ended up being over $60 with tax for just a half gram.
 A high cost compared to most other THC oil vape cartridges, but this one does use live resin.
 See our in depth review on a Binske cartridge and how it stacks up against other brands.

 - Good quality oil